-Besides unlocking many options in the Recording menu, choosing Program mode provides you with access to settings in the Custom menu that are not available in Intelligent Auto Mode, such as various focus-related settings and options for setting how the camera's controls operate, including the AF/AE Lock button.
+Besides unlocking many options in the Recording menu, choosing Program mode provides you with access to settings in the Custom menu that are not available in Intelligent Auto Mode, such as various focus-related settings and options for setting how the camera's controls operate, including the function buttons.
 I will discuss those options in Chapter 7.